huggingface/peft/docs/source/developer_guides/checkpoint.md

 As mentioned above, the `state_dict` will only contain the parameters of the adapter module, not the base model.
 To illustrate the difference in size, a normal BERT model requires ~420MB of disk space, whereas an IA³ adapter on top of this BERT model only requires ~260KB.

 The `adapter_config.json` file contains the configuration of the adapter module, which is necessary to load the model.
-Below is an example of a an `adapter_config.json` for an IA³ adapter with standard settings applied to a BERT model:
+Below is an example of an `adapter_config.json` for an IA³ adapter with standard settings applied to a BERT model:

 ```json
 {